knuesel/callisto/src/reading/cell.typ

   return at-path(value, rest)
 }

+// Tests whether the cell name matches the user cell spec.
+// The 'name' value is interpreted as a path of the form 'x.y.z' in the cell
+// dict.
 #let name-matches(cell, spec, name) = {
   let value = at-path(cell, name)
   return value == spec or (type(value) == array and spec in value) }

+// List of cell types for the given cell type spec
 #let _cell-types(cell-type) = {
   if cell-type == "all" { return all-cell-types }
   let types = ensure-array(cell-type)